GreyCorbel/admpwd-e-docs/AdmPwd.PS/Get-AdmPwdADSchema.md

 # Get-AdmPwdADSchema

 ## SYNOPSIS
-Gets AD schema attributes for the solution and their schema GUIDs
+Gets AD schema attributes for the solution and their schema GUIDs.

 ## SYNTAX